-Being told you have cancer is some of the worst news any patient can ever have to hear from their doctor.
-However, the earlier a patient learns about their cancer, the better chance they have of beating it.
-When a doctor fails to make a timely diagnosis, or tells a patient that a malignant tumor is benign, the result is that the undetected cancer continues to grow and spread, diminishing the patient’s chance of survival.
-Even if the patient is able to beat the cancer after receiving a delayed diagnosis, they will likely have to spend considerably more money on aggressive medical treatment, placing a heavy financial burden on themselves and their loved ones.
-If your doctor failed to diagnose cancer, you may be able to get compensated for your pain, suffering, and medical expenses.
+Being told you have cancer is some of the worst news patients can ever hear from their doctor.
+However, the earlier patients learn about their cancer, the better their chance of beating it.
+When a doctor fails to make a timely diagnosis or tells a patient that a malignant tumor is benign, the result is that the undetected cancer continues to grow and spread, diminishing the patient’s chance of survival.
+Even if the patient can beat the cancer after receiving a delayed diagnosis, they will likely have to spend considerably more on aggressive medical treatment, placing a heavy financial burden on themselves and their loved ones.
+If your doctor fails to diagnose cancer, you may be able to get compensated for your pain, suffering, and medical expenses.

 National and Oklahoma Cancer Statistics

-Cancer is one of the most widely diagnosed medical conditions in the United States, and around the world.
-The National Cancer Institute (NCI), which is part of the National Institutes of Health (NIH), estimates that about 1,658,370 new cases will be diagnosed in 2015.
-This number represents a decrease of about 7,170 cases from the 1,665,540 diagnoses which were estimated in 2014.
+Cancer is among the most widely diagnosed medical conditions in the United States and worldwide.
+The National Cancer Institute (NCI), part of the National Institutes of Health (NIH), estimates that about 1,658,370 new cases will be diagnosed in 2015.
+This number represents a decrease of about 7,170 cases from the 1,665,540 diagnoses estimated in 2014.

-The NCI estimates that among new cases projected for 2015, some of the most common diagnoses will be breast cancer, lung cancer, colorectal cancer, leukemia, melanoma, bladder cancer, pancreatic cancer, kidney cancer, prostate cancer, and non-Hodgkin lymphoma.
+The NCI estimates that among new cases projected for 2015, some of the most common diagnoses will be breast, lung, colorectal, leukemia, melanoma, bladder, pancreatic, kidney, prostate, and non-Hodgkin lymphoma.
 African-American men have the highest statistical risk of dying from cancer, while Asian/Pacific Islander women are in the lowest risk category.

 The CDC and NCI have teamed up to create state cancer profiles.
-According to the cancer profile for Oklahoma, the incidence rate of cancer is slightly lower than the national incidence rate: 450.8 per 100,000 as compared to 453.8 per 100,000, respectively.
+According to the cancer profile for Oklahoma, the incidence rate of cancer is slightly lower than the national incidence rate: 450.8 per 100,000 compared to 453.8 per 100,000, respectively.
 However, while its incidence rate is slightly below the national average, Oklahoma’s cancer mortality rate is significantly higher: 190.6 per 100,000, compared to the national mortality rate of 171.2 per 100,000.
-In Oklahoma, the type of cancer most likely to be fatal is lung cancer (58.4 per 100,000), while thyroid cancer has the lowest mortality rate (0.4 per 100,000).
+In Oklahoma, lung cancer (58.4 per 100,000) is most likely to be fatal, while thyroid cancer has the lowest mortality rate (0.4 per 100,000).

 Prostate cancer has the highest incidence rate of all cancers in Oklahoma (128.8 per 100,000), while esophageal cancer is the least common (4.6 per 100,000).
 Oklahoman men are considerably more likely to develop cancer than women, with incidence rates of 512.9 per 100,000 and 406.5 per 100,000, respectively.
 Adults aged 65 and older are at the highest risk (2,040.7 per 100,000), while people under 50 have a dramatically lower incidence rate of 97.1 per 100,000.

-Thanks to ever-improving medical technology, more and more people are beating cancer and going on to live long, healthy lives.
+Thanks to ever-improving medical technology, more and more people are beating cancer and living long, healthy lives.
 However, early detection – and intervention – will always be key to maximizing a patient’s long-term chances of survival.

-Unfortunately, even some of our most long-practiced, widely-utilized methods of cancer detection miss a sizable number of cases.
-For instance, the NCI reports that mammograms miss about one fifth of all breast cancer diagnoses, while a study published this year in Annals of Gastroenterology noted that sigmoidoscopies missed a frightening 50% of colorectal cancers.
+Unfortunately, even some of our most long-practiced, widely utilized cancer detection methods miss many cases.
+For instance, the NCI reports that mammograms miss about one-fifth of all breast cancer diagnoses.
+At the same time, a study published this year in Annals of Gastroenterology noted that sigmoidoscopies missed a frightening 50% of colorectal cancers.
 While each form of cancer is medically distinct in terms of detection methods, incidence rates, mortality rates, and the frequency with which missed diagnoses occur, the bottom line is that missed and incorrect diagnoses are more commonplace than anyone would like to believe.